 The test result of the script execution can be subsequently used in a control flow command to perform conditional execution.

 Support For Editing Test Scripts

-This looks like a basic feature but it was not a part of the old versions of Selenium IDE.
-If an old test script does not work in a new release, the entire script has to be recorded again.
-The entire purpose of automation (and even record & playback) testing is lost if editing of script is not possible.
+This looks like a basic feature, but it was not a part of the old versions of Selenium IDE.
+If an old test script does not work in a new release, the entire script had to be recorded again.
+The entire purpose of automation (and even record & playback) testing is lost if script editing is not possible.

-With the new Selenium IDE, test modification was possible as the recorded tests (*.side) were stored in a JSON format.
-Selenium IDE also supported editing of test scripts where commands could be inserted, removed, or deleted.
-If you are well-versed with JSON and if minor edits need to be done, you can open the .side file and edit the test script accordingly.
+Test modification is possible with the new Selenium IDE as the recorded tests (*.side) are stored in a JSON format.
+Furthermore, Selenium IDE also supports editing of test scripts where commands could be inserted, removed, or deleted.
+Thus, if you are well-versed with JSON and minor edits need to be done, you can open the .side file and edit the test script accordingly.
 However, Selenium IDE should be used for editing test scripts where major changes are involved.